kimbjerge/MCC-trap/README.md

 Start the programs by running the files MCC_gui.py or MCC_algorithm.py in the code directory with the command "python MCC_gui.py" or "python MCC_algorithm.py".

 #### Results & output ####
 The algorithm outputs the results in JSON and CSV files.
+The statistics files is by default named statistics.json and statistics.csv.
+The track files is by default names <DirectoryName>.json and <DirectoryName>.csv
 The files contain the following information:

 | Property | Description | Example |